 I’m often asked by high school student-athletes or parents if it’s possible to “double-sign” with a Junior College and an NCAA institution.
 Because they are separate organizations, it is possible to sign a letter of intent with a school in each organization.

-However, since it’s best not to burn any bridges, student-athletes and parents should consider being honest with the schools about the double-signing so that the college coaches don’t get caught off-guard.
+Since it’s best not to burn any bridges, student-athletes and parents should consider being honest with the schools about the double-signing so that the college coaches don’t get caught off-guard.
 You never know when you might choose to transfer to that other school that you signed with.

-In fact, in some sports, primarily football and baseball, double-signing can actually be a good strategy under the right circumstances.
 For example, a high round baseball draft choice may sign a letter of intent with a Junior College as well as with an NCAA school, to keep open the option of playing at the junior college for one year, and then have the opportunity to be drafted again the following year.

 In the case of that baseball draft choice in the example above, what will happen in the case of an injury and the athlete is not drafted as hoped?
-The athlete will surely want to be eligible to play when he transfers to the NCAA university.
+The athlete will want to be eligible to play when he transfers to the NCAA university.